aliabdoli/algorithm-hackerrank/NOTES.md

     - e.x.
 NonDivisibleSubset, sounds like maximal clique but it s actually way easier!!!
     - graphs normally times out cos they dont have that much assumptions about nodes/edges
     - also, finding neighers, intersect, uninun, ... is time consuming
+    - e.x. sorting, LilysHomework if try bfs, then complexity really high!! better to just sort
 - how to avoid foreach and use linq
     - use Enumerable.Range and select (even select inside select)
     - e.x.